Online Neonatal Nurse Practitioner (NNP) Programs

 Premature babies face many obstacles to their development, as they leave the womb too early to develop the physical attributes necessary to survival.
 However, in the last couple of decades, the care for premature babies has improved significantly, with survival rates improving decade over decade since the inception of premature infant care.

-According to a recent article published by the Stanford School of Medicine, the years between 2013 and 2018 have shown higher survival rates for even the most complex cases.
+According to a 2022 article published by the Stanford School of Medicine, the years between 2013 and 2018 have shown higher survival rates for even the most complex cases.
 For children born at 23 weeks, the study shows a survival rate of 55 percent—a figure that would be unheard of even just a few decades before.
 Through so-called incubators, a piece of complex medical equipment, it is now possible to adequately simulate conditions in the womb to a point in which survival may be much more likely for many infants who arrive too early.

 But who is responsible for the medical care of infants?
 In addition to physicians, much of the critical and complex work that is necessary to ensure the survival of babies at all levels of care is done by neonatal nurse practitioners, a specialized group of nurses who are trained in both the medical knowledge needed to provide this care, as well as in the use of the equipment and processes it requires.
 This guide is intended to assist individuals who are interested in entering this challenging field, and in particular to those who are looking for online options for their education.